Differential K-theory and localization formula for $\eta$-invariants: Differential -theory

-\begin{rem} In \cite[Chapter V]{BerthelotTh}, the $\lambda$-ring is well studied, which needs two additional conditions in Definition \ref{defn:2.01}.
-It is well-known that the topological K-group $K^0(Y)$ is a $\lambda$-ring (cf. \cite[Theorem 1.5]{ATall69}).
+\begin{rem} In \cite[Chapter V]{BerthelotTh}, the $\lambda$-ring is well studied, and needs two additional conditions compared to Definition \ref{defn:2.01}.
+It is well-known that the topological $K$-group $K^0(Y)$ is a $\lambda$-ring (cf. \cite[Theorem 1.5]{ATall69}).
 In \cite{Ro01}, the author proves that the arithmetic $K$-group is also a $\lambda$-ring.
-It is natural to ask whether the differential K-group $\widehat{K}^0(Y)$ is also a $\lambda$-ring, and we will come back to this question later.
-However, for our application here, the pre-$\lambda$-ring structure for differential K-theory is enough. \end{rem}
+It is natural to ask whether the differential $K$-group $\widehat{K}^0(Y)$ is also a $\lambda$-ring, and we will come back to this question later.
+However, for our application here, the pre-$\lambda$-ring structure for differential $K$-theory is enough. \end{rem}